NextGenVest/challenge/README.md

 # Code challenge

 Hi!
-Very excited to see what you can do!
+Very excited to see what you can do.
 Please complete this coding challenge and submit within 7 days.

 ### Languages
 Please choose from one of these languages as these are what we use in-house.